Command Line Parameters

 -p or --password | No | ZIP password (optional) |

--v or --version | No | PUP version (1.0, 1.1 or 1.2, default 1.0) |
+-v or --version | No | PUP version (1.0, 1.1, or 1.2, default 1.0) |

---script | No | Startup script file (V1.1/V1.2 versions support) |
+--script | No | Startup script file (V1.1/V1.2 version support) |

---certificate | No | Certificate file path (required for V1.2 version) |
+--certificate | No | Certificate file path (V1.2 version required) |

---private-key | No | Private key file path (required for V1.2 version) |
+--private-key | No | Private key file path (V1.2 version required) |

---private-key-password | No | Private key encryption password (required for V1.2 version) |
+--private-key-password | No | Private key encryption password (V1.2 version required) |

 Examples: